drewbolles/website/content/blog/how-to-easily-add-an-rss-feed-to-a-nextjs-site-without-writing-xml-templates.md

 const xml = feed.xml();

 fs.writeFileSync(path.resolve(__dirname, 'public') + '/rss.xml', xml);
 ```

 And, voila!
-Assuming you have a \`/content/blog\` directory with markdown files you can run this script and you will see a full RSS feed generated for you at \`/public/rss.xml\`.
+Assuming you have a `/content/blog` directory with markdown files you can run this script and you will see a full RSS feed generated for you at `/public/rss.xml`.
 As I promised, no XML templates to maintain!

-Now due to our \`postbuild\` script, when we build our NextJS site, our RSS feed will be automatically generated either before exporting a static site or deploying your build.
+Now due to the `postbuild` script, when we build the NextJS site, the RSS feed will be automatically generated either before exporting a static site or deploying your build.

 ### Caveats